rootacc3ss/random-notes/godstack.md

 Test those in addition to current stack, then implement Cerebrolysin, FGL and Dihexa as needed.
 All of those are the next purchases to follow this list of purchases.

+Selank may be useful, as well.
+It is also taken nasally.

 ---

 ## Sources